6.1. Linux

 It is possible to operate EC-Master within a Docker container with realtime priority.
 The atemsys kernel module should be installed on the host in order to operate the container with the lowest possible capabilities and privileges.

-The following additional settings, permissions for docker run
+The following additional settings, permissions for docker run are required:

 - Add atemsys device to container